sportebois/aws-ec2-ssh-sync/README.md

 ## TODO / next steps

-[ ] Basic arch diagram to make this easier to get at first glance [ ] get AMIs IDs/availability zones from a map to let you change your region more easily [ ] do a clean variation using CoreOS
+[ ] Basic arch diagram to make this easier to get at first glance [ ] do a clean variation using CoreOS
 [ ] do a bastion variation ?